Last updated on: June 25, 2025

 Use the formula =XIRR (values, dates) to get the XIRR value.

-This function allows investors to easily calculate and analyze the performance of their mutual fund investments, considering the impact of timing on returns.
+This function allows investors to easily calculate late and analyze the performance of their mutual fund investments, considering the impact of timing on returns.

 SIP amount = Rs.
 5,000